K-vanc/Tempest-EPG-Generator/README.md

 | 266 | 149 | +183500 |

 <br>
 <h3>Note: I will be in vacation till 27.07.22.
-Cya again new updates after this date..</h3>
+Cya again with new updates after this date..</h3>
 <br>
 <h3>Live Demo : <a href="https://tempestepg.000webhostapp.com/">https://tempestepg.000webhostapp.com/</a></h3>
 <br><br>